 It was such a good joke, the shift boss was laughing as if he couldn't stop.
 But he stopped abruptly as Yeager scrambled up, no shovel but a gleaming, equalizing Sheffield in hand.

 Even with his dandy knife, Yeager had a sinking feeling he was washed up.
+Done!
 He might as well go back home as fight and get hurt for nothing.
 But everything that had been bottled up in him, seemingly for centuries, rose in romantic protest.
-“Roundhead devil!” shrieked Yeager as Lower Falls Road flew at Skanhill with the shining lance of Sheffield.
+“Roundhead devil!” shrieked Yeager as Lower Falls Road flew at Skanhill with the shining but somewhat bent and threadbare lance of Sheffield.

 "Pity you had to do him up so hard," said one shadow, pocketing the Sheffield on the sly.
 "You know I ain't no bleedin' heart, luv.
 It's jist a pretty bad omen for the boat we’re doin’--that's what's hard to swallow."